 Books have the ability to build awareness and empathy by allowing the reader to experience and learn from the stories of others.
-We believe that these stories can help students more fully embrace their role in speaking out against all forms of intolerance, in celebrating diversity and in feeling safe and secure to be who they are.
+We believe that these stories can help students learn about the dangers of intolerance, celebrate diversity, and learn to feel safe and secure to be who they are.

-Our hope is that through this partnership, we are enriching and deepening your students’ understanding of social justice issues and helping to build a more tolerant and compassionate world.
+Our hope is that through this partnership, we are helping to build a more tolerant and compassionate world.

 To see the recommended lists, click on one of the six categories below.

 - Religious Intolerance, Racism, Embracing Diversity

 For each section, a number of titles have been suggested for the following types of books:

 Picture books provide an opportunity for a community reading experience.
 Through interactive read aloud experiences the teacher can invite opportunities for discussion about a topic, theme, or issue.
 The teacher can also use the read aloud opportunity to demonstrate comprehension strategies (e.g., activating prior experience, questioning, making predictions, making connections).
 Picture book titles offer meaningful resources for response activities that include talking, writing and/or the arts.

 There are three ways to organize a novel program: